oz-ra/subsyncarr/README.md

     environment:
       - TZ=Etc/UTC # Replace with your own timezone
       - CRON_SCHEDULE=0 0 * * * # Runs every day at midnight by default
       - SCAN_PATHS=/movies,/tv,/anime # Remember to mount these as volumes.
 Must begin with /.
-Default value is `/scan_dir`
+Default valus is `/scan_dir`
       - EXCLUDE_PATHS=/movies/temp,/tv/downloads # Exclude certain sub-directories from the scan
+      - EXCLUDE_FILES= # Exclude certain subtitle files from the scan.
       - MAX_CONCURRENT_SYNC_TASKS=1 # Defaults to 1 if not set.
 Higher number will consume more CPU but sync your library faster
       - INCLUDE_ENGINES=ffsubsync,autosubsync # If not set, all engines are used by default
-      - LANGUAGE_CODE=en # Specify the ISO 639-1 language code (e.g., "en" for English) (Defaults to en if not supplied but is removed if supplied as "")

 ```